Yucatan pipefish: Reproduction

 Sex roles in pipefishes are reversed in that the males are responsible for carrying the offspring to term.
-Due to the sex- role reversal, females often compete with one another for a male mate (Wilson, Ahnesjo, Vincent and Meyer 2002).
+Due to the sex-role reversal, females often compete with one another for a male mate (Wilson, Ahnesjo, Vincent and Meyer 2002).
 Sexes are dimorphic, meaning that the females are often larger are more vibrant in color.
 Females that are larger and tend to be sexually selected more than the smaller females (Wilson, Ahnesjo, Vincent and Meyer 2002).
 The females within the species have demonstrated polygamous mating patterns, and the males have a longer-term parental investment (Svensson 1998).
 The cost of brooding in males is a lower risk of survival throughout winter because fat deposition was lowered as a result of parental commitment (Svensson 1998).
 S. makaxi belongs is a sub species of Syngnathus scovelli, and they are one of the two noted species that can breed in fresh and marine waters (Herald and Dawson 1972).
 It may be assumed that in males’ paternal investment per offspring is greater than the female’s investment in producing eggs than the males may limit the reproductive success for females within a population (Svensson 1998).

 Life Span/Longevity

-Because the Yucatan Pipefish is a subspecies of the gulf pipefish, the longevity of the Yucatan pipefish is approximately 5-10 years (Harland and Dawson 1972).
+Because the Yucatan Pipefish is a subspecies of the gulf pipefish, the longevity of the Yucatan pipefish is approximately 5–10 years (Harland and Dawson 1972).

 Behavior

 Despite their size, pipefish can be very active in their environment.
 They often drift among the current or attach themselves to grasses or weeded areas in their habitat.
 Due to the shape of their bodies, they often are camouflaged well within their habitat (Ryer 1988).
-Avoidance behaviors can be observed by how the Yucatan pipefish blends in with its back round to avoid predators (Kleiber, Blight, Caldwell 2011).
+Avoidance behaviors can be observed by how the Yucatan pipefish blends in with its background to avoid predators (Kleiber, Blight, Caldwell 2011).
 Spawning can occur throughout the year but is mainly during the warmer months of the year (Svensson 1988).